I keep hearing that feeding finches is complicated because chop is “hard” and “time consuming”. I want to show you that simply isn’t true!

-Quarantine should last a minimum of 30 days; many people tell me they quarantine as long as 90 days.
+Quarantine should last a minimum of 30 days, but many people tell me they quarantine as long as 90 days.
 The average, you may have guessed, is 60 days.
 That’s plenty of time to observe the bird, watching for illness and signs of parasites, and treat him/her.
 Even if you are in a hurry to breed the bird, quarantine will save you time in the long run.
 Here’s why.

 Suppose you’ve just purchased a red-headed male Gouldian finch and you’re eager to breed him with your hen, who is already showing a black beak.
 You put him in the cage, and in less than 2 weeks you have a full nest of eggs.
 The babies hatch, and by the end of the third day they seem weak.
 You observe your parent birds and they seem fine but they’re scratching a lot.
 A visit to the vet reveals that they have mites, most likely brought in by the new male.
-Now your entire cage (or your flock) has been subjected to mites.
-You buy a new bottle of Avian Insect Liquidator concentrate ($17+) or Scalex http://amzn.to/2EXSuyE $8.25 on Amazon and treat them.
-You have to treat again in two weeks to kill off the breeding cycle of the mites.
+Now your entire cage (or your flock) has been subjected to mites, so you buy a new bottle of Avian Insect Liquidator concentrate ($17+) or Scalex http://amzn.to/2EXSuyE $8.25 on Amazon and treat them.
+You have to treat again in three weeks to kill off the breeding cycle of the mites.